10 Yummy Restaurants in Nashville

 Nashville, Tennessee, is chock full of excellent places to eat.
 It is hard to decide which ones to try, due to the sheer number of them.
 Often, I venture out to the trendy new eateries, while other times I want food from classic Music City restaurants.

-You do not have to spend a fortune on food to have a fabulous meal.
+You do not have to spend a fortune to have a fabulous meal.
 Nashville is a foodie’s city, but the restaurants on our list are sure to please every palate…and budget.

-Here are ten yummy restaurants in Nashville, Tennessee, that I think you will enjoy and that deliver great food for a reasonable price.
+Here are ten yummy restaurants in Nashville, Tennessee, that I think you will enjoy.
+All of them deliver great food for a reasonable price.

 #1 Lana’s Copper Kettle Cafe & Catering